m2be-igg/pdgf-induced-motility/README.md

 `/optimization` - scripts for model optimization, reading simulation data and displaying simulation results

-`data_analysis` - notebooks used to clean experimental data and analyse experimental/computational results
+`/data_analysis` - notebooks used to clean experimental data and analyse experimental/computational results